10 Ways to Use Dryer Sheets

 Don't Throw Away Those Dryer Sheets!

-It was laundry day and I was buried under jeans, shirts, towels and sheets.
+It was laundry day and I was buried under jeans, shirts, towels, and sheets.
 If you have a big family, every day is laundry day and you eventually go through the motions like a robot.
 Stuff the clothes in the washer, add detergent, turn it on.
 Transfer the wet clothes to the dryer, add a dryer sheet, turn it on.
-Pull out the dry clothes, fish out the dryer sheet and throw away.
+Pull out the dry clothes, fish out the dryer sheet, and throw away.
 Repeat.

 Well, the other day I was gathering up the garbage because I could hear the garbage truck coming down the street and I didn't want to miss it.
 I grabbed the garbage in the laundry room and was about to dump it into my big bag when I paused.
 I fished out the used dryer sheets and smoothed them out.
 They still smelled like dryer sheets and weren't shredded or anything.
 Hmmmm.
 Bet I could come up with things to do with these to extend their lives and use them up completely before I discard them.
 Here's what I came up with:

-1. Dust Rags.
 These actually make great dust rags, especially for electronics.
 They aren't wet, but they pick up the dust great.
 Since they are made to deter static, they de-static your tv or computer.
 It's amazing how well they pick up dust, and the used sheets don't have enough fabric softener on them to smear.
 I even thought if I had the time, I would sew them into pockets to slide over my "Swiffer" duster.
 Or make Swiffer-like dusters by tearing them into strips and sewing onto a pocket.
 Now, I haven't actually had the time to do it, but maybe someday!

-3. In the garbage can.
 Sometimes I don't change the garbage as often as I'd like.
 Putting a used dryer sheet inside the can under the liner will keep it smelling, perhaps a bit better?
 Hmmm.
 Don't know how effective this will be, but it's worth a shot.

-5. In a closet.
 Same as with the drawer, sometimes the closet smells musty.
 Put a slit in a used dryer sheet and loop over hangers here and there.
 Keeps the closet and your clothes smelling good!

-8. Luggage.
 Throw a couple used dryer sheets inside your suitcase when you pack it away until your next trip.
 It will smell nice the next time you use it.
 Do the same with purses.

-10. Deer and rabbit deterrent.
 Now, I've not actually tried this, but I have heard deer and rabbits don't like the smell of dryer sheets.
 I know they don't like human hair.
 You could make up pouches of hair whenever you get yours cut and put out in the garden to keep the beasties out.
 I'd be curious to hear from anyone if this actually works.
 I don't have deer in my garden, but someday I may live where I do and I want to be ready!

-Think of new and unusual things to do with everday items before you throw them away.
+Think of new and unusual things to do with everyday items before you throw them away.
 You never know what you can come up with that saves you money and a corner of a landfill!